 One would be naive to assume opioid use has not reached our high schools through illegal distribution and confiscation of prescriptions.
-Xanax and similar opiates have become increasingly popular among a younger crowd through their presence in media and pop culture that is recognized and accepted by today’s high school students.
+Opiates have become increasingly popular among a younger crowd through their presence in media and pop culture that is recognized and more readily accepted by today’s high school students.
 After speaking with an old high school teacher, I was saddened, yet not surprised, to hear that students at my alma mater are bearing the effects of the Opioid Epidemic.
 As she pointed out, there are some students she has noticed who have “gone beyond the occasional pot smoking,” and onto more serious substance abuse, to which she believes rehab is the only solution.
 Thus, it is important that our government is now tackling this issue in a more systematic and rehabilitative way, but it should never have gotten this far.

 As Americans, we can no longer stand by and watch members of our society fall victim to the damaging and sometimes fatal effects that accompany opioid use, which is most often induced by Big Pharma and care providers who resort to prescribing addicting opiates — ironically, the people who are supposed to keep our health and welfare in their best interest.
 As Americans, we must champion the idea of ending the Opioid Epidemic, despite such action being overdue.
 To be a Democratic Republic, there needs to be a symbiotic relationship between our elected officials and We, the People.
 Lets move past past our right-leaning or left-leaning ideology and take some responsibility for Americans, who might be sitting next to us at work or in class, suffering from addiction.
 To progress together, one thing we can and must do is restore all members of our society to a drug-independent state.